+Notes:

-Notes: A Supervisor is an individual within the firm in which the Applicant is/was employed and who directly supervises/ supervised the daily work of the Applicant.
+A Supervisor is an individual within the firm in which the Intern is employed and who directly supervises the daily work of the Intern.

-A Mentor is an individual who voluntarily meets/met with the Applicant on a regular basis to help guide the career and practice in the field of Interior Design and who does/did not oversee the daily work of the Applicant.
+A Mentor is an individual who voluntarily meets with the Intern on a regular basis to help guide the career and practice in the field of Interior Design and who does not oversee the daily work of the Intern.